jrbarnett96/film-scraper/README.md

 # Movie Scraper -> Dataset collection
-General purpose website scraper for data analysis purposes
+General purpose website scraper for data analysis purposes using Scrapy

 This program will take data from the Online Movie Database (OMDB) and Box Office Mojo, merging them into a single dataset.